sanorthey/pemmss/README.md

 ### How to use:
 1. #### Install python and the matplotlib package
-The model has been developed and tested using python 3.11.1, matplotlib 3.6.2 and imageio 2.23.0.
+The model has been developed and tested using python 3.11.1, matplotlib 3.6.2, numpy 1.24.1, pandas 2.0.1 and imageio 2.23.0.

 Instructions for installing python are available at: https://www.python.org/